Skip to Content

 Chicken a la King in a Creamy Sauce

-Chicken a la king is a recipe with a contested history, but it’s essentially chicken and mushrooms in a creamy sauce flavoured with sherry.
+Chicken a la King is a recipe with a contested history, but it's essentially chicken and mushrooms in a creamy sauce flavoured with sherry.

-This dish is incredibly easy to make and all of the preparation can happen whilst you are poaching the chicken, it will go from your fridge to your table in around 35 minutes.
+This dish is incredibly easy to make, and all of the preparation can happen whilst you are poaching the chicken; it will go from your fridge to your table in around 35 minutes.

 Overhead creamy chicken a la king served with brown rice and parsley.

 A dish that features chicken in a creamy sauce is the sort of thing that was omnipresent in the school dinner menus growing up.
-Huge trays of stuff that somehow looked grey even under the orange glow hot lamps.
+Huge trays of stuff that somehow looked grey even under the orange glow of hot lamps.

 This recipe is not that...
 I promise!

-Whilst its origins are hotly contested it originates in the US at the turn of the 20th century and just like all hotly contested recipes, its constituent parts are equally debated.
+Whilst its origins are hotly contested, it originates in the US at the turn of the 20th century, and just like all hotly contested recipes, its constituent parts are equally debated.

 I think that in many ways it is similar to what we think of as a modern stroganoff.
 A dish that I adore, which may be obvious given that I have beef stroganoff, pork stroganoff, vegan mushroom stroganoff and chicken stroganoff recipes on my site already.

-My version brings together a host of influences from the 1920’s and 30’s, as well as a little bit of me.
+My version brings together a host of influences from the 1920s and 30s, as well as a little bit of me.

 Rather than using leftover chicken, I poach chicken breasts in a little stock whilst I prepare the vegetables and fry them off in a little butter.

-Then I use sherry to create the base of the sauce.
-Finally, some of the stock and the cream go in with a splash of Tabasco sauce and the poached chicken, and that’s it dinner is ready.
+Finally, some of the stock and the cream go in with a splash of Tabasco sauce and the poached chicken, and that's it, dinner is ready.

 Creamy chicken a la king served with brown rice and parsley.